Call4Cloud | MMP-C | Autopilot | Device Preparation

 If you somehow stumble upon a device that has the 0:60(failed) status event when Office is installed successfully and you want your device to continue, you could just change that 0:60 to 0:70 (Succeeded)

-When the installer is taking a nap when deploying the Microsoft 365 apps you could stumble upon some weird behavior during Autopilot and weird behavior during Autopilot is something we don’t want!
+When the installer is taking a nap while deploying the Microsoft 365 apps, you could stumble upon some weird behavior during Autopilot, and we don’t want that!
 I guess we don’t want to end up with the installation exceeding the time limit message!

 If you are interested in all of the status codes, please visit this MS Doc: Office CSP – Windows Client Management | Microsoft Docs